ubikampus/ubi-Indoor-Positioning/README.md

 *  [Documentation](#documentation)

 ## Local Development

 ### Docker

 Easiest way to get a development server running is to use docker-compose.
-Create a config.properties -file, and define `mqttUrl=mqtt`, `subscribeTopic=ohtu/test/observations` and `publishTopic=ohtu/test/locations`.
+Before running necessary properties files must be created.
+To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command './scripts/createProperties.sh' to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.
 Set up the development environment with `docker-compose up`.
 You should now have both the location server and an mqtt server running.
 The mqtt server has port 1883 exposed, so you can also connect to it from the outside.

-src and config.properties are shared to the container, so you don't have to rebuild the image when making changes.
+src and properties flies are shared to the container, so you don't have to rebuild the image when making changes.
 Just restart the server.

-If you just need the location server, set `mqttUrl` to the mqtt server's url, and run `docker-compose up btls`.
+If you just need the location server, set `mqttUrl` to the mqtt server's url in the properties files, and run `docker-compose up btls`.

 ### Installation